Skip to content

 Last updated:

 Every SMS you send through SortScape uses text message credits from your monthly allowance.
+This includes invoice text messages, even when the invoice itself is created in Xero.
 Think of a credit like a stamp — most messages need just one stamp, but a longer message or one with emojis can need two or more.

 The good news: you never have to work this out yourself.
 Whenever you write or edit a text message in SortScape, the app tells you exactly how many credits that message will use before you send it.